dataminer-site/dataminer-site.github.io/docs/archive/0.9/sql/duckdb_table_functions.md

 ## `duckdb_temporary_files`

-The `duckdb_temporary_files()` function provides metadata about the temporary files DuckDB has written to disk, to offload data from memory.
+The `duckdb_temporary_files()` function provides metadata about the temporary files DataMiner has written to disk, to offload data from memory.
 This function mostly exists for debugging and testing purposes.

 <div class="narrow_table"></div>